Traffic Plan & Parking

 July Fourth TRAFFIC PLAN

-- Front Street will maintain its normal one way direction of travel.
+- For most of the day Front Street will maintain its normal one way direction of travel as safety permits.

-- Selman Street will become one way from Front Street to Franklin Street.
+- At 7pm, Front street will be blocked at Selman Street which will become one way from Front Street to Franklin Street.

 Marblehead Police Department